voideditor/void/CONTRIBUTING.md

 - Improve Documentation
 - Build New Features

-We're in very early stages and building quickly.
-We welcome all new contributions!

 See the [Roadmap](#roadmap) section for a list of the most important features to build, or feel free to build your own features.